-We interviewed Dr Harvinder Singh, visiting professor of the International Week course Making a Social Impact at the Bottom of the Pyramid through Marketing.
+We interviewed Dr Harvinder Singh, visiting professor of the Sustainability Week (previously called the International Week) course Making a Social Impact at the Bottom of the Pyramid through Marketing.
 Dr Singh is a Professor in Marketing and Chairperson of Part Time Programs for working executives at the Institute of Management Technology (IMT) Ghaziabad, India.
 His interests include Marketing to the bottom of the pyramid, Marketing analytics, retail management and geopolitics and business.

 Dr Singh has published research articles in journals of international repute and his case studies are registered with Richard Ivey case repository and are available on the Harvard Business School Publishing Portal.